 - Be sure that any container you use has drainage holes.

 - Clay pots are usually more attractive than plastic ones, but plastic pots retain moisture better.
-Consider a plastic pot inside a larger clay pot.
-Cover rim with soil.
+Consider a plastic pot inside a larger clay pot to get the best of both worlds!

-- New lightweight containers, such as those made of fiberglass, plastic, or foam composites, also make moving pots easier.
+- New, lightweight materials, such as fiberglass, plastic, or foam composites, make moving pots easier.

 - Use soil-free potting mix; not only is it light, but the fluffy blend provides roots with more oxygen and nutrients.